 Let us now see if we can use modern technology to apply Graham's criteria in ways that would have been far more difficult in his time.

-A quick look at Serenity's second screener, The Graham-Number screener, will show that of the 4700 NYSE and NASDAQ stocks, nearly 630 have been paying dividends for 20 consecutive years.
+A quick look at Serenity's second screener, the Advanced Graham screener, will show that of the 4700 NYSE and NASDAQ stocks, nearly 630 have been paying dividends for 20 consecutive years.
 And of these, about 110 are selling for less than their Graham Number.

 In fact, applying all but 2 of the Defensive criteria still validates 21 of the 4700 stocks.
 It's only the criteria for Current Liabilities and Long Term Debt that bring down the number of approved stocks drastically.